nagagaddamu/agentcore-samples/01-tutorials/02-AgentCore-gateway/09-fine-grained-access-control/README.md

 ![How does it work](images/fgac.png)

-### Implementing Fine-grained access control for Invoking tools
+### Implementing Fine-Grained Access Control for Invoking Tools
 The Gateway interceptor handles tool invocation control by utilizing JWT scopes to validate user permissions, implementing authorization checks before tool execution, and supporting both full target access and tool-specific permissions.
-When unauthorized access is attempted, the lambda blocks requests before they reach target and returns structured MCP errors.
+When unauthorized access is attempted, the lambda blocks requests before they reach the target and returns structured MCP errors.
 This ensures secure access management across all tool interactions.

-### Implicit Dynamic Tools Filtering
+### Dynamic Tools Filtering
-For tool discovery and filtering, the Gatway interceptor manages access through two primary methods: List Tools and Semantic Search.
+For tool discovery and filtering, the Gateway interceptor manages access through two primary methods: List Tools and Semantic Search.
 When processing tools/list operations, the response interceptor filters the available tools based on user JWT scopes, ensuring that only authorized tools are returned to the requesting agent.
 Similarly, for semantic search operations, the response interceptor processes search results before returning them to agents, removing any unauthorized tools and applying the same permission logic as list operations.
 This approach maintains dynamic permission updates without caching and ensures consistent access control across all discovery methods.

 This comprehensive approach to access control delivers several key benefits, including secure tool access based on user roles and permissions, dynamic filtering without permission state caching, consistent authorization across all tool discovery methods, simplified integration with existing authentication systems, and reduced security risks through early request validation.
 The implementation ensures that users can only discover and access tools appropriate for their role while maintaining a secure and scalable enterprise environment.